What is the Vatican / Vatican City?

-Answer: The word “Vatican” is from the Latin vaticanus which means “hill.”
+Answer: The word Vatican is from the Latin vaticanus, which means “hill.”
 The Vatican is the palace in Vatican City that is used as the official residence of the pope and the administrative center of the papacy.
-The term "Vatican" also refers to the authority and jurisdiction of the pope.
+The term Vatican also refers to the authority and jurisdiction of the Pope.

 The Vatican is a government unto itself.
 It appoints its own ambassadors and receives ambassadors from other countries.
 It has a papal archive, a library, a museum, and a publishing house.
-The Vatican is a small city/state.
+The Vatican is a small city-state.
 It is a self-contained city with everything it needs to survive as an independent state.
 It is recognized by world powers and most nations have ambassadors to the Vatican.

 The Vatican is also known as the Holy See, defined as the jurisdiction of the Vatican under the authority of its Bishop known as the Pope.
 The “See” is the central government of the Roman Catholic Church.
 The Holy See has its own diplomatic corps and appoints ambassadors to other nations.
 From a diplomatic standpoint, the Holy See acts and speaks for the Roman Catholic Church.
-Other sovereign nations recognize the Holy See also as a sovereign nation and appoint diplomats and ambassadors accordingly.
+Other sovereign nations recognize the Holy See as a sovereign nation and appoint diplomats and ambassadors accordingly.

 The Vatican was founded following the signing of the Lateran Pacts between the Holy See and Italy on February 11, 1929.
 These were ratified on June 7, 1929.
 Its nature as a sovereign state, distinct from the Holy See, is universally recognized under international law.
-The Vatican is an absolute monarchy with the Pope at its head.
-The pope holds all legislative, executive and judicial powers.
+The Vatican is an absolute monarchy with the Pope as its head.
+The Pope holds all legislative, executive, and judicial powers.
 The Pope is elected by the College of Cardinals.
 During the time between the death of a Pope and the election of a new Pope, the powers of government are exercised by the College of Cardinals.

 The Bible nowhere supports the idea of the Christian church being its own sovereign nation.
 Jesus made it clear that His kingdom is not of this world (John 8:23; 18:26).
 The Bible never condones or encourages the establishment of earthly kingdoms or diplomatic entities because these things, by their very nature, focus attention on the world, which is passing away (1 Corinthians 7:31; 1 John 2:17).
-Christians are to be focused on the heavenly kingdom and our only diplomatic efforts are to be spreading the gospel of Jesus Christ and warning others of the wrath to come.
+Christians are to be focused on the heavenly kingdom, and our only diplomatic efforts are to be spreading the gospel of Jesus Christ and warning others of the wrath to come.

 Recommended Resources: The Gospel According to Rome: Comparing Catholic Tradition and the Word of God by James McCarthy and Logos Bible Software.